Be a Better Birder: Duck and Waterfowl Identification

 This course is designed to help you identify ducks, geese, swans, loons, grebes, and more.
 Each self-paced lesson features a video tutorial, followed by exercises and quizzes designed to help you build ID skills.

-- ID strategies for all common North American species
+- Keys to ID for all common North American waterfowl

 The Waterfowl ID Guides